RocketMan/zookeeper/docs/Playlists.md

 Delete will fail if you do not own the playlist.

 <a name="events"></a>
-### Events Relationship
+## Events Relationship

 Events appear as attributes of a playlist.
-In addition, they are exposed via the "events" relationship, where they may be individually added, updated, or deleted.
+In addition, they are exposed via the 'events' relationship, where they may be individually added, updated, or deleted.

 When events are accessed as a relationship, each one has a unique 'id'.
-To get the list of events with id's, do a GET request to `api/v1/playlist/:id/events`, where :id is the playlist id.
+To get the list of events with id's, issue a GET request to `api/v1/playlist/:id/events`, where :id is the playlist id.

-A [sample events document](Samples.md#events) is available here.
+A [sample events document](Samples.md#events) returned by this endpoint is available here.

 You may add new events, update existing events, or delete events via the endpoint: